oanegros/Blender_for_Biologists_2023/README.md

 Extra useful things
 - pdb files with molecular nodes
-- Rendering on the EMBL cluster
+- Rendering on clusters (and tips for the EMBL cluster)

 ---